 The film industry’s impact on the economy is multifaceted, acting as both a job creator and revenue generator.
 It directly employs millions in production, distribution, and exhibition, while indirectly supporting countless others in catering, construction, tourism, and merchandising.
 Box office success translates to tax revenue and international trade, while successful films can even ignite tourism booms in filming locations.
 However, the industry’s dependence on hit movies and economic fluctuations can lead to job insecurity and income disparity.
 Overall, the film industry’s economic impact is significant, though complex and ever-evolving.

-How film industry make money
+How the film industry make money

 The film industry has several revenue streams, but the main ones are box office sales, distribution deals, and licensing.
 Box office sales are the most traditional, where viewers pay to see the film in theaters.
 Distribution deals involve selling the film to streaming services, TV channels, or airlines for in-flight entertainment.
 Licensing includes things like merchandising, soundtracks, and video games based on the film.